The tardigrade has baffled scientists for years with its ability to survive everything it has been exposed to so far — even space.

 While their gait may resemble a bear’s, the similarities end there.
 Tardigrades are short and plump, with eight short, stubby legs.
 Each jointless leg ends in four to eight claws, which help the tardigrade cling to surfaces.

 They have a small, flat face, with an extendable mouth that bobs in and out as it moves through its surroundings.
-Some species of tardigrade even have little eyes, perceptible in a microscope, that give them still more character.
+Some species even have little eyes, perceptible in a microscope, that give them still more character.
 They are also typically transparent, which means you can often spot the algae and moss they’ve consumed floating somewhere in the region of their midsection.

 Despite their strange appearance, one can’t help but think of a tardigrade as bizarrely adorable.